-China warns US that tariffs will kill any chance of trade benefits
+China warns US against imposing tariffs

 "If the US launches trade sanction measures, including the imposition of tariffs, then all the economic and trade benefits negotiated by both sides are not going to take effect."

-The Beijing meetings came at the end of a turbulent week during which Trump ramped up global trade tensions by reviving plans to slap new tariffs on Chinese goods and hitting Canada, Mexico and the European Union with steep tariffs on metal imports.
+The Beijing meetings came at the end of a turbulent week during which Trump fired the first shots in a global trade war by reviving plans to slap new tariffs on Chinese goods and hitting Canada, Mexico and the European Union with steep tariffs on metal imports.

 Related: Six allies condemn Trump tariffs